 Engagement can’t happen if people don’t know which of the 20 to-dos on their task list matter most.
 Changing priorities and ambiguity are not only frustrating, they are barriers to the level of achievement required for full engagement.
 Although technology for supporting work flow and goal attainment has improved, many organizations remain paralyzed by the inability to focus on the few things that will deliver the biggest impact.
 Your question now, and always, needs to be, If we do this, what are we agreeing not to do?

 Develop for Today and Tomorrow

 Development needs to be part of your future engagement strategy for two reasons: First, our research consistently links career development opportunities and personal growth to high job satisfaction.
 And second (admittedly, a no-brainer), your organization needs people to have the skills to do whatever you need them to do—including those jobs that don’t even exist today.
-For more tips on this topic, check out my GP Strategies colleague Keith Keating’s podcast, “Preparing Today’s Workforce for Tomorrow.”
+For more tips on this topic, check out my GP Strategies colleague Keith Keating’s podcast on preparing for AI and the future of work.